-- gain a holistic view of the determinants of mental health and psychopathology (B.S. level) - Covers the knowledge and skills needed to perform effectively within the context of disease prevention and the promotion of health.
+- o characterize the social and behavioral determinants of physical health - o describe the microbiological and molecular bases of human disease and its transmission - place human development in context - gain a holistic view of the determinants of mental health and psychopathology (B.S. level) - Covers the knowledge and skills needed to perform effectively within the context of disease prevention and the promotion of health.

-- understand the principles of goal setting and of monitoring, mentoring and motivating patients, in particular, and communities, in general - identify and analyze health problems and challenges and opportunities in their communities and formulate recommendations for courses of action - utilize team building skills to lead and/or co-lead collaborative projects to accomplish group goals (B.S. level) - apply the basic principles of organizational theory to the relationship between health care and health (B.S. level) - Develops an understanding of the role of policy, ethics and resources in the management of prevention programming and health service delivery.
+- o understand the principles of goal setting and of monitoring, mentoring and motivating patients, in particular, and communities, in general - o identify and analyze health problems and challenges and opportunities in their communities and formulate recommendations for courses of action - o utilize team building skills to lead and/or co-lead collaborative projects to accomplish group goals (B.S. level) - apply the basic principles of organizational theory to the relationship between health care and health (B.S. level) - Develops an understanding of the role of policy, ethics and resources in the management of prevention programming and health service delivery.

-- demonstrate how health policies can leave a lasting effect on society and how some portions of society may be differentially affected - \circ $\,$ design ways to overcome stigma related to health conditions - analyze ethical issues encountered in fostering disease prevention and the promotion of health as they can affect individuals as well as communities (B.S. level) - formulate responses to ethical and legal concerns relating to health service provision as well as health and medical research (B.S. level)
+- demonstrate how health policies can leave a lasting effect on society and how some portions of society may be differentially affected - o design ways to overcome stigma related to health conditions - analyze ethical issues encountered in fostering disease prevention and the promotion of health as they can affect individuals as well as communities (B.S. level) - o formulate responses to ethical and legal concerns relating to health service provision as well as health and medical research (B.S. level)